Yike/structToolbox/README.md

 ====

-The **structToolbox** was originally developed for a guest lecture on the estimation of structural behavioral models in *Life Cycle Dynamics, Inequality and Mobility* by Prof. James Heckman at the University of Chicago Department of Economics.
+The **structToolbox** was originally developed for a guest lecture on the estimation of structural behavioral models in the course *Life Cycle Dynamics, Inequality and Mobility* by Prof. James Heckman at the University of Chicago Department of Economics.

 Additional class material is available [here](http://www.policy-lab.org/teaching/struct-toolbox).